-Desserts Thai Coconut Sticky Rice With Mango (Khao Niao Mamuang)
+Thai Coconut Sticky Rice With Mango (Khao Niao Mamuang)

-This classic Thai dessert is as simple as it is addictive (that is, very).
+This classic Thai dessert is as simple as it is crave-worthy (that is, very).
 Glutinous sticky rice gets cooked and then doused with savory and sweet coconut milk, which it drinks up readily.
 Then the rice is served alongside slice of ripe mango, and the whole thing gets doused with sweetened coconut milk that's been thickened with a corn starch slurry.